fatimaomar53/Final-Project/README.md

 - `npm run build`: Builds the application for production using Webpack.
 - `npm start`: Runs the application in development mode with hot-reloading.
 - `npm run test`: Runs tests using Jest.

+### Explanation

+- **Section Added**: A new **Running the Application** section explains how to run the server and client.
+- **Clear Commands**: The `npm run start-server` command is highlighted as the way to start the backend server.
+- **Additional Information**: Additional commands (such as building for production and running tests) are also mentioned to give a full overview.

+Feel free to adjust the wording and structure to fit your project's needs and style.

 ## Testing